arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 - Connect a jumper cable between the **GND** and the **B1** pins and press the reset button **once**.
 The RGB LED will turn on with a green or blue color.

 - Remove the jumper cable and you should see the RGB LED light up in a purple or yellow color, which means you successfully entered the **ROM Boot mode**.

+***Some boards from the first limited production batch were assembled with a different RGB LED which has the green and blue pins inverted.
+For more information read our full Help Center article [here](https://support.arduino.cc/hc/en-us/articles/9589073738012).***

 Note that inside **Tools**, the board will be shown as a random ESP32 board.

 ***This is because in this mode all ESP32 chips share the same identifier assigned to USB devices, therefore the IDE selects a random ESP32 board.***